JordanMartinez/learn-halogen/src/ReadMe.md

 These 5 types are one reason why learning Halogen can be difficult as one can quickly feel overwhelmed by them, especially when new to the Functional Programming paradigm.

+To limit this feeling of being overwhelmed, we'll provide some scaffolding that "hides" irrelevent things from you until you understand the foundational concepts first.
+This scaffolding code will be stored in the `Scaffolding` folder.
+Feel free to ignore this folder until after you have finished reading through the rest of the folder's contents.

 ## Outline

 What follows is a modular, bottom-up approach to teaching each foundational concept and configuration type in a clear manner with examples that you can further build upon and play with.